KarmaEngine

 void CreateLogicalDevice ()

 The so called logical device for interfacing with the physical device.
 All the machinery (swapchain, graphicspipeline, and all that) are created from logical device.
+Following is done:

 void CreateSwapChain ()

 Vulkan does not have the concept of a "default framebuffer", hence it requires an infrastructure that will own the buffers we will render to before we visualize them on the screen.
 This infrastructure is known as the swap chain and must be created explicitly in Vulkan.
 The swap chain is essentially a queue of images that are waiting to be presented to the screen.
 Our backend will acquire such an image to draw to it, and then return it to the queue.
+Then swapchain will have to sync the presentation of image with refresh rate of the monitor.

 bool CheckDeviceExtensionSupport (VkPhysicalDevice device)